coderedtails/blog/actor_paradigm_v2.md

 It takes `Any` as a parameter, which means you can send your actors any message you want.

 To send an actor a message, you first must get a reference to it.
-In this case we create the `anna` Actor on the fly during initialization.
+In this case we create the `anna` actor on the fly during initialisation.
 An important aspect here is maintaining abstraction.
-The method `actorOf` will always return an instance of an `ActorRef`, rather than the concrete type of Actor.
+The method `actorOf` will always return an instance of an `ActorRef`, rather than the concrete type of the actor.
-Once we have an `ActorRef` pointing to an `AnnaActor`, all we have to do is *tell* it something, which is done with the handy `!` method (_Scala allows arbitrary method names_).
+Once we have an `ActorRef` pointing to an `AnnaActor`, all we have to do is *tell* it something, which is done with the handy `!` method (*Scala allows arbitrary method names*).
 In the above example `BobActor` creates a new instance of the immutable case-object `Greeting(message: String)` with the greeting `"Hi Anna!"` and sends it on its way.

 `BobActor` and `AnnaActor` model persons and as such should be able to almost have a conversation.
-Lets extend `BobActor` to *ask* `AnnaActor` if she knows of any current jobs.
+Let's extend `BobActor` to *ask* `AnnaActor` if she knows of any current jobs.
 The difference between *tell* and *ask* is that we expect an answer from *ask*.
 Since we don't know when we'll get the answer, the method returns a `Future` onto which we can attach a callback: